 If you’ve been accused of a drug crime, it’s critical that you hire a qualified defense attorney.
 According to the Colorado Bail Book, a defendant with an attorney present for the first court appearance is:

 A drug conviction can, quite literally, ruin your life.
 If you have been accused of drug crimes, you want your future in the hands of dogged criminal defense attorneys like the ones at Robinson & Henry.
 We will zealously advocate for your rights and do our best to ensure these charges won’t haunt you for the rest of your life.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.